titoBouzout/SideBarEnhancements/readme.md

 Q: Why are most of my options grayed out?
 What do I do now?

-- In Finder, Open `Application Support/Sublime Text 3/Installed Packages` and remove the file `SideBarEnhancements.sublime-package`
+- For Mac OSX, Open `Application Support/Sublime Text 3/Installed Packages` in finder and remove the file `SideBarEnhancements.sublime-package`
+- For Windows, Open `AppData/Roaming/Sublime Text 3/Installed Packages` in explorer and remove the file `SideBarEnhancements.sublime-package`
+- Both of these options work just fine and the file will be recreated
+- After removing the files, Restart Sublime Text 3

 ## Using the External Libraries